-This article describes and quotes 20 scripture passages telling women to speak, teach, lead, and have authority over men, in the assembly and elsewhere.
-These are particularly important when evaluating the practice of prohibiting women from reading scripture, leading singing, leading prayer, and preaching in the worship assembly.
+This article describes and quotes 20 Bible passages telling women to speak to, teach, preach to, lead, and have authority over men, in an assembly and elsewhere.

 20 Bible Passages